mohitmishra786/chessman/_posts/24-09-27-PostgreSQL-17's-Combined-IO-A-Deep-Dive-into-Performance-Optimization.md

 ## Comparison with Other Databases

-While the transcript doesn't provide information on how Combined I/O compares to similar features in other database systems, it's worth noting that other databases have implemented related optimizations:

 1. **Oracle**: Has long had a "multiblock read" feature that allows reading multiple database blocks in a single I/O operation.

 2. **MySQL/InnoDB**: Implements "read-ahead" at the storage engine level, which can read multiple pages in a single I/O operation.